 2. Why Does Aluminum Turn Brown When Milling?

-It is frequent that aluminum turns brown or even black when machined.
-The typical cause is oxidation, as aluminum is prone to reacting with the surrounding.
+Frequently, aluminum turns brown or even black when machined.
+The typical cause is oxidation, as aluminum is prone to reacting with the surroundings.

 You should ensure that the metal is not exposed to extra moisture.
 Additionally, we recommend you replace the coolant.
 Cleaning machined parts with hot soapy water may also help to reduce the probability of oxidation.

-To mill aluminum, a manufacturer may choose out of several options.
+A manufacturer may choose from several options to mill aluminum.
 First, it is uncoated tolling.
-It may still provide solid performance, but can quickly deteriorate over time.
+It may still provide solid performance but can quickly deteriorate over time.

 Then, it is gold-colored ZrN (Zirconium Nitride) tooling, which is considered non-expensive but enhances the properties of tooling significantly.